containers/podman/docs/source/markdown/podman-build.1.md

 #### **--arch**=*arch*

-Set the ARCH of the image to the provided value instead of the architecture of the host.
+Set the architecture of the image to be built, and that of the base image to be pulled, if the build uses one, to the provided value instead of using the architecture of the build host.
+(Examples: arm, arm64, 386, amd64, ppc64le, s390x)

 #### **--authfile**=*path*